Karsus7/burger/README.md

 ## Description

 This application is powered by Node and Express, uses MVC, and serves to record different types of burgers submitted by the user.
+After the burger has been sumbmitted it is added to a list, from there the user can push a button to move it to another list.

 ## Table of Contents